Honey, I shrunk the hypothesis space (through logical preprocessing): Experiments

 \subsubsection{Q3.
 Can More \name{} Time Reduce Learning Times?}

 Figure \ref{fig:q3} shows the learning times when using \name{} with 10 and 100 second timeouts.
-Significance tests confirm $(p < 0.05)$ that a 100 second timeout decreases learning times on 28/419 (7\%) tasks and increases learning times on 14/419 (3\%) tasks The mean decrease in learning time is $46 \pm 17$ seconds and the mean increase is $28 \pm 15$ seconds.
-Overall, the results in this section show that the answer to \textbf{Q3} is yes, more \name{} time can improve performance, but not commensurably so and that 10 seconds is usually sufficient.
+Significance tests confirm $(p < 0.05)$ that a 100 second timeout decreases learning time on 26/419 (6.2\%) tasks and increases learning time on 27/419 (6.4\%) tasks.
+There is no significant difference on the other tasks.
+The mean decrease in learning time is 1.0 $\pm$ 0.9 minutes, corresponding to a 16.8\% decrease and a 1.2x speedup.
+The mean increase in learning time is 4.0 $\pm$ 3.7 seconds, corresponding to a 36.9\% increase and a 1.4x slowdown.
+Overall, the results in this section show that the answer to \textbf{Q3} is yes, more \name{} time can improve performance but not commensurably so, and that 10 seconds is usually sufficient.